z357412526/mousestyles/doc/source/report/distribution.rst

 we tends to protect the null and if they react similarly, we don’t have enough evidence to reject any of them.

+Here is the algorithm to conduct the test.
+The GLRT test statistics is the ratio of likelihood, with numerator being likelihood under null set while that under alternative in numerator.
+It is intuitively right that we shall reject the null if our test statistics is too small.
+To make the significance level being 0.05, it is essential to find the critical value.
+However, it is hard for us to derive the distribution of test statistics and thus we use simulation to estimate it.
+Thus, we draw random number from null distribution and then calculate the test statistics.
+Also, p-value is a better statistics and it will not only tell us whether we should reject the null, but also tell us what is the confidence that we reject the null.

 Reference reading:
 ------------------